Azure-Samples/data-factory-r-server-apache-spark-pipeline/README.md

 1. Utilizing Microsoft R and Spark cluster using Azure Data Factory (ADF) (with Azure Resource Templates)
 2. Setting up custom R jobs using the ADF
-3. Manage the data movements when using Microsoft R with Spark
+3. Managing the data movements when using Microsoft R with Spark

 # Background